brooksrog8/blog/src/posts/post1.md

 ## Results
-Health: Here the health bar is in the top left, in this clip you can see my character jumping off a building and getting attacked while receiving no damage.
+Health: Here the health bar is in the top left, in this clip you can see my character jumping off a building and getting absolutely destroyed while receiving no damage (increased playback speed because they take forever to attack)

 https://drive.google.com/file/d/10U6RN4tlk2JXzOXwdK20ItP_pnWIdd2V/view?resourcekey

-Money: In this clip you can see my character pickpocketing an NPC and receiving a very large number of funds. (normally for pickpocketing you receive ~20f)
+Currency: In this clip you can see my character pickpocketing an NPC and receiving a very large number of funds. (normally for pickpocketing you receive ~20f)

 https://www.youtube.com/watch?v=37kk4Kf21S0

-### Conclusion
+## Conclusion

 In today's online games, there will be additional things we have to consider with anti-cheat engines being tied to games.
 However not all games have anti-cheat's and some do not always work.
-But tread with caution as in some cases cheating in video games can be illegal in some circumstances.
+But tread with caution as cheating in video games can be illegal in certain circumstances.
 Also there is a chance of being banned from playing the game.
 I do not recommend anyone to implement these techniques and this is strictly for educational purposes.